enricgrau/datadocket/README.md

 # datadocket

-A simple data loading and saving utility library for Python wihout bloat, no pandas, no nummpy, no bs.
+A simple data loading and saving utility library for Python without bloat, no pandas, no numpy, no bs.
 Just vanilla Python.

 ## Installation